Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 ## 4. Automatic restart

 ❌ **Failure**: This feature isn't working as of now.
-Contact support for more info
+Contact support for more info.

 Preemptible HPC cluster with QoS-based priority scheduling are High performance computing environments where priority queues dictate who gets to allocate resources and who has to abdicate of theirs in case of reaching operational capacity.